ray-project/ray/doc/source/serve/getting_started.md

 - Look at the details of your Serve application in the Ray Dashboard: {ref}`dash-serve-view`.
 - Learn more about how to deploy your Ray Serve application to production: {ref}`serve-in-production`.
 - Check more in-depth tutorials for popular machine learning frameworks: {doc}`tutorials/index`.
-- To check how your application is doing, you can use the :ref:`Ray dashboard <ray-dashboard>`.

 ```{rubric} Footnotes
 ```